We must address the core issues, not just the symptoms.

 - These cultural hubs include cost-supported artist apartment/studios, a shared exhibition/performance space, and a communal garden/meditation space.

-- Key to the success of this program is maintaining that the land used for the compounds is to remain in the public interest and not be sold for redevelopment, providing continuity and sustainability for generations to come.
+- Key to the success of this program is maintaining the land used for the complexes to remain in the public interest, operated by Life Is Art, providing continuity and sustainability for generations to come.

 - By providing artists with affordable spaces to live and create art, as well as providing residents with a dedicated area within their community to enjoy the arts, all sectors of the region benefit.